 Through grant funds provided through the Alaska Department of Environmental Conservation (ADEC) and matching funds from KWF, KWF identified four tributary and three mainstem sites in addition to the standard biannual KRBWQM sampling sites throughout the Kenai River watershed for supplemental sampling in the springs and summers of 2019-2020 (Figure 2).
 This report presents results from both biannual KRBWQM events in 2019-2020 as well as the supplemental sampling events.
 Additional efforts to identify potential sources of metals throughout the Kenai River watershed were initiated in 2019-2020 and are reported here.
 As part of an ongoing mapping effort, five river trips were conducted in order to photograph potential zinc and copper sources visible from the Kenai River mainstem.
 Remote sensing techniques are being applied to identify potential sources not visible from the mainstem.
 These photos and data are being incorporated into a GIS shapefile established to document other adjacent potential sources of these heavy metals including impervious surfaces, boat landings, and wastewater discharge.
-Mapping efforts are ongoing and will be completed in early 2021 with a report and interactive mapping tool.
+Mapping efforts are ongoing and will be completed in early 2021.